SPGsiu/Learn-Ruby/README.md

 10 - Ex10.rb - Difference between '' and "" but can just use '%q' and '%Q' instead

-11 - Ex11.rb - combing get method with loop
+11 - Ex11.rb - combing get method with loop created a mini lock

 12 - Ex12.rb - using get.to_i created a guessing number mini game